Skip to Main Content

 Information on prevalent risks associated with delayed use of rasburicase was provided by the Patient Safety Team at NHS England.

-This article has also been reviewed by the British Society of Haematology (BSH) TLS clinical guidelines writing group.
+An earlier version of this article has also been reviewed by the British Society of Haematology (BSH) TLS clinical guidelines writing group.

 Update history